-- Time: The second job must not interfere with time spent to do your work at Winrock. - Equipment and systems: You may not use your Winrock issued equipment or internal systems for your approved second job.
-Failure to comply with this could impact Winrock's nonprofit status. - Proprietary information: You may not use proprietary information at your second job.
-Similarly, you cannot compete with Winrock nor can you work for a Winrock funder, supplier, or subawardee.
+- Time: The second job must not interfere with time spent to do your work at Winrock. - Equipment and systems: You may not use your Winrock-issued equipment or internal systems for your approved second job.
+Failure to comply with this could impact Winrock's nonprofit status. - Proprietary information: You may not use Winrock proprietary information at your second job.
+Similarly, you cannot work for a Winrock competitor, customer, third party, funder, subcontractor, subawardee, or grantee.